HarryPaniccc/DnD/General Notes and Ideas.md

 - [ ] **ANATHEMA**
 - [ ] **Adamos Estate is in Dularen**
 - [ ] Rage potion
+- [ ] Name the mountains that Vasspryg is on
 - [ ] Have Darius assassinate the Stormshield clan
 - [ ] Kidnap someone
 - [ ] NPCs with more stakes in the world.
 NOT JUST SHOPKEEPS but FACTION people **ideas below**